dennis-menge/OxyTweaker/README.md

 - Disabled some Google Play Services analytics that won't harm your notification.
 The idea is to improve battery life.
 - Some debug stuff disabled
 - Disable adb debug notification.
 (The usb debug is ON by defuault)
+- Enabled in-call voice record by default (Must be used with stock OOS dialer)
 - Some build.prop tweaks (you can check /common/system.prop for more info)

 ## Important